 The first stage envisages an R&D and production facility for battery modules and packs with an initial annual production capacity of 100 MWh.
 The second stage envisions a commercial-scale battery module and pack assembly plant with an initial annual production capacity of 2 to 3 GWh.
 The first two phases would be supplied by cells from InoBat’s European plants.

 The option of building a battery cell production facility in Indiana with an initial annual capacity of 4 GWh is also being explored.
 The latter is to be done “in line with future offtake agreements”.
 In other words, if Ideanomics can better foresee how sales of its electric utility vehicles will develop in North America, InoBat will be in a better position to assess if and when a US cell production will be profitable.

 The two companies chose Indiana because of its “high concentration of OEMs, suitable business conditions for industrial projects and government support”, according to the statement.
 The Indiana government has pledged “administrative, advisory, fiscal and site support” for the project.
-InoBat does not provide details on the financial scope of the support.
+InoBat has not disclosed details on the financial scope of the support.